Vegan Butternut Squash Mac and Cheese Pasta (GF)

 How about an easy dish for this evening’s dinner?
 Who doesn’t love mac and cheese, I mean c’mon?

 THIS POST IS ALL ABOUT VEGAN BUTTERNUT SQUASH MAC AND CHEESE

-So I am planning to do everything I can to make my family sick of pumpkin spice and everything nice before the season is over.
-I love autumn and all it’s flavors and I spend the whole year wanting them.
-I just love the nostalgic tastes and smells.
+I am planning to do everything I can to make myself sick of pumpkin spice and everything nice before the season is over.
+Don’t you love autumn and all it’s flavors?
+I spend the whole year wanting them.
+Give me all the nostalgic tastes and smells!

 A while back, I tried adding pumpkin into a cheese sauce.
 I was very pleasantly surprised by the final result.
 It’s a great way to camouflage some extra good wholesome veggies into your family’s meals.
 Trust me, the picky eaters won’t even know it’s in there.
 The pumpkin actually adds a slight sweetness.
 And, the color that it adds is spectacular.
 If you want to know the truth of it, the reason I tried adding pumpkin in the first place was to make the pasta have more of that chedder cheese look that kids seem to like so much, (even though it’s usually the artificial color found in most boxed varieties).

 FAQS for how to make vegan butternut squash mac and cheese:

 Can I make this vegan butternut squash mac and cheese without cashews?

 Yes, absolutely.
 You do not have to use blended cashews to make this recipe.
 The recipe does include a few tablespoons of cashew butter to add flavor and creaminess, but you can simply replace it with additional coconut cream.